markelca/clapi.nvim/README.md

 **Q: Some inherited members are missing**
 - A: Check that you have an LSP installed and attached to the current buffer.
 It may take a few seconds since you open the file.
 - A: The plugin requires proper parsing of the inheritance hierarchy.
 Ensure your project structure allows the LSP to find parent classes and interfaces.

-**Q: Where does the "clapi" name come from**
-- A: clapi it's a silly acronym coming from Class API, in case the mnemotechnics comes useful for you :)

 ## Contributing